 GR: What was it like growing up in Massachusetts in a restaurant family?

 David Lee: We were lucky because our parents made sure we knew our heritage.
 My mom forced us to go to Korean school every week.
 My Korean name is “Hanguk,” which literally means Korea.
 It’s pretty funny.
-It wasn’t like one of those immigrant stories where we were afraid to bring kimchi to school.
+It wasn’t one of those immigrant stories where we were afraid to bring kimchi to school.
 A lot of friends would come over and eat Korean food at my house.

 GR: When you think of Massachusetts you don’t necessarily think of a big Korean community.

 Dennis: Absolutely not.
 I think the community is bigger now, obviously.
 A large portion of the Boston population is transient because it’s a big city with hundreds of colleges in the area.
 We rented out a room in our house to grad students for extra money.
-The Korean church in the community was very tight-knit because it was small.
-They were sort of our extended family.
+And the Korean church in the community was very tight-knit because it was small.
+They were our extended family.
 Jeff, one of our partners who lives with us now and runs our street-food operation, came from the same community.
 Our parents have been friends since we were born.
 He’s like a brother from another mother.